vedanth-kn/Herbal-Garden-Finder/README.md

-# Plant Disease Diagnosis Web Application
+# Harbal Garden Finder Web Application

 ## Project Introduction

-This project aims to diagnose plant leaf diseases and recommend medicinal plants based on user-reported symptoms.
-The backend is developed using Express.js and interfaces with MongoDB to manage plant-related data, while the frontend, built with React.js, offers a user-friendly interface for users to interact with the application.
+This project aims to recommend medicinal plants based on user-reported symptoms.
+The backend is developed using Express.js and interfaces with MongoDB to manage plant-related data.
+At the same time, the frontend, built with React.js, offers a user-friendly interface for users to interact with the application.

 ## Technologies Used